Summer Landscape and Garden Care- horticulturist and gardening expert

-Include trees and shrubs to provide year round structure in the garden.
-Look for those with colorful or interesting bark like red twig dogwoods, crape myrtle and Heptacodium that provide year-round interest.
-Look for flowering shrubs like viburnums, St John’s wort, summersweet, hydrangeas and repeat blooming lilacs.
+Include trees and shrubs to provide a year-round structure in the garden.
+Look for those with colorful or interesting bark like ninebark, crape myrtle, and Heptacodium that provide year-round interest.
+Look for flowering shrubs like St John’s wort, Diervilla, hydrangeas and repeat blooming lilacs.

 Set the fall landscape ablaze with chokeberries, witchhazel, and maples.
 And brighten up the winter landscape with the colorful fruit of holly, winterberry, crabapples, and hawthorns.
 Include plants like Harry Lauder’s walking stick, Pagoda dogwood, redbud and weeping trees that provide interesting form all year round.

 Always make sure the plants you select are hardy to your region and tolerate the growing conditions in your landscape.
+Look for drought tolerant plants if summer drought is common in your area.
 Selecting the right plant for the growing conditions means healthier better-looking plants that require less care.

 Just store them in a cool dark place until you are ready to plant.

-Wait for the soil to cool to begin planting.
+Wait for the soil to cool to begin planting spring flowering bulbs.
 This is usually mid to late fall after a hard frost when night temperatures are consistently between 40 and 50 degrees but before the ground freezes.
 Pre-cooled bulbs get planted in late winter or early spring.

 These spring-blooming bulbs will get your landscape off to a beautiful start and provide nectar for early pollinators.
-Mix them among your perennials to double the floral impact of spring flowering perennials or extend bloom time of summer and fall blooming flowers.
+Mix them among your perennials to double the floral impact of spring flowering perennials or extend the bloom time of summer and fall blooming flowers.
 You’ll also reduce maintenance since the perennials help mask the bulb’s declining foliage.
-Select animal resistant daffodils, hyacinths, squills and grape hyacinths if deer, rabbits, and squirrels have been a problem in the past.
+Select animal-resistant daffodils, hyacinths, squills, and grape hyacinths if deer, rabbits, and squirrels have been a problem in the past.

-Once your plant additions are in the ground be sure to provide a bit of tender loving care.
+Once all your plant additions are in the ground be sure to provide a bit of tender loving care.
 Water thoroughly whenever the top few inches of soil are crumbly and moist.
-Spread a layer of shredded leaves, evergreen needles or wood chips over the soil surface to conserve moisture, suppress weeds and keep the roots cool and moist.
+Spread a layer of shredded leaves, evergreen needles, or wood chips over the soil surface to conserve moisture, suppress weeds, and keep the roots cool and moist.
 Keep mulch off the crowns of plants and trunks of trees.